 The majority of Organization's revenue is from Toronto Central LHIN.
-In 2020, approximately 67% (2019 - 67%) of all funding was contributed by Toronto Central LHIN.
+In 2021, approximately 75% (2020 - 67%) of all funding was contributed by Toronto Central LHIN.

-11. COVID-19
+11. UNCERTAINTY DUE TO THE ECONOMIC CONSEQUENCES OF COVID-19

-In mid-March 2020 the province of Ontario declared a state of emergency in response to the public health concerns originating from COVID-19 pandemic.
+In mid-March 2020, the province of Ontario declared a state of emergency in response to the public health concerns originating from the spread of COVID-19.